Empooy/Uhh-Ahhh-pz-server/Uhh-Ahhh-pz-server.md

 - Install it!!

 Step 2:
-- Clink Zerotier on your icon tray
+- Click Zerotier on your icon tray
 - Click "Join New Network" abd type this code "a0cbf4b62a21272e"

 AFTER YOU JOIN
-- Clink Zerotier on your icon tray again
+- Click Zerotier on your icon tray again
 - and Click "Empoy Zomboid Server" and Check the "Allow Managed Addresses"
 ![Alt text](https://cdn.discordapp.com/attachments/1092826952085295147/1162303252344361012/image.png?ex=653b7241&is=6528fd41&hm=65e9cfd77af8d929945bdd418a76b7a8874269fedfa03f71238dc67e4458f0d8&)